Ivo Urbančič: Biography

-Born Ivan Urbančič in Robič near Kobarid, in what was then the Italian administrative region of Julian March to a peasant Slovene family, his family left the region when he was a child to escape Fascist persecution and moved to the Kingdom of Yugoslavia.
+He was born Ivan Urbančič in Robič near Kobarid, in what was then the Italian administrative region of Julian March to a peasant Slovene family.
+His family left the region when he was a child to escape Fascist persecution and moved to the Kingdom of Yugoslavia.

-They spent six years in the village of Bistrica in southwest Vardar Macedonia, where a colony of Slovene immigrants from the Julian March was established.
-In 1937, they moved to Slovenia, in the village of Črešnjevec near Slovenska Bistrica, where young Ivo met with Jože Pučnik, with whom he established a lifelong friendship.
+Urbančič's family spent six years in the village of Bistrica in southwest Vardar Macedonia, where a colony of Slovene immigrants from the Julian March was established.
+In 1937, they moved to Slovenia, to the village of Črešnjevec near Slovenska Bistrica, where young Ivo met with Jože Pučnik, with whom he established a lifelong friendship.

 After finishing the technical high school in Kranj, he attended a one-year course in communication technology in Belgrade.
 In 1960, Pučnik convinced him to enroll in the University of Ljubljana, where he studied philosophy.
-In his student years, he became involved with a group of young intellectuals, known as the "Critical generation".
+While a student, he became involved with a group of young intellectuals, known as the "Critical generation".
 In 1970, he obtained his PhD at the University of Zagreb.
-Between 1969-70, he studied at the University of Vienna, and between 1971-72 in Cologne where he worked with the philosopher Karl-Heinz Volkmann-Schluck.
+Between 1969 and 1970, he studied at the University of Vienna, and between 1971 and 1972 in Cologne where he worked with the philosopher Karl-Heinz Volkmann-Schluck.
 In 1964, he became a researcher at the Institute for Sociology and Philosophy at the University of Ljubljana.

 In the late 1980s, he worked as an editor at the publishing house Slovenska matica, where he supervised the translation and first edition of many major Western thinkers in Slovene.
 Among others, he was instrumental in the publishing of the complete works of Nietzsche.
 In the early 1980s, he was one of the co-founders of the alternative review Nova revija.
 In 1987, he was among the authors of the Contributions to the Slovenian National Program, an intellectual manifesto demanding a democratic, pluralistic and independent Slovenia.
 In 1989. he was among the co-founders of the Slovenian Democratic Union, one of the first democratic political parties opposing the Communist regime in Slovenia.

 Urbančič died in Ljubljana in 2016, aged 85.